ririw/ririw.github.io/_posts/2017-03-08-adversarial-infill.markdown

 ## Side note on pytorch

 I've found pytorch to be easier to use than tensorflow.
 Because the graph is built dynamically, it's a lot easer to debug and fiddle with.
-I can add print statements to parts of the code.
+I can add print statements to parts of the code, for example..
 Never underestimate the debugging power of a well placed print statement.

 One thing that did trip me up: pytorch totally lets you do numpy style assignment like this:

 `mat[4:6] = [1,2]`

-however, this will _not_ gradient propate.
+however, this will _not_ propate gradients.
 Instead, you need to concatenate the data:

 `mat_new = torch.cat([mat[:4], [1,2], mat[6:]], 0)`